Site Index | Site Tour

 3. What strategies do we use to actively solicit feedback, ideas, comments, and concerns from families and their children with disabilities?

-4. What processes are in place to facilitate good communication between families and staff?
+4. What processes are in place to facilitate communication between families and staff?

 References